vapor-community/Imperial/docs/Microsoft/README.md

 ## Imperial Integration

-You can use GitHub with the `ImperialGitHub` package.
+You can use Microsoft with the `ImperialMicrosoft` package.
 This expects two environment variables:

 * `MICROSOFT_CLIENT_ID`
 * `MICROSOFT_CLIENT_SECRET`